-© 2020 Bradley Arant Boult Cummings LLP
+© 2024 Bradley Arant Boult Cummings LLP

-This information presented is not legal advice, is not to be acted on as such, may not be current, and is subject to change without notice.
-The information is not intended to create attorney-client relationship.
 No representation is made that the quality of the legal services to be performed is greater than the quality of legal services performed by other lawyers.
 ATTORNEY ADVERTISING.
-Contact: John D. Watson, Esq., 205.521.8436, jwatson@bradley.com, Bradley Arant Boult Cummings LLP, 1819 Fifth Avenue North, Birmingham, AL 35203.
-Rev 08/2020
+Contact: David Roth, Esq., 205.521.8428, droth@bradley.com, Bradley Arant Boult Cummings LLP, 1819 Fifth Avenue North, Birmingham, AL 35203.
+Rev. 03/2024